OriginProtocol/ousd-governance/README.md

 proposal.

 ### Step 2
+Make sure you copy all the addresses to the governor proposal section of the deploy file.

 To build a transaction for Governor `MODE=build_ogv_gov_proposal brownie run [DEPLOYMENT_FILE] --network mainnet-fork`

 Copy the `To` and `Data` to transaction builder with an account that has enough veOGV to create